jonasgeiler/3d-raytracer-lua/README.md

-# raytracer
+# raytracer.lua
-A simple raytracer built with TypeScript
+A simple raytracer built with Lua